Are you a small business looking to increase leads and sales with a mobile-friendly website design?

 …and the 14 compelling stats that will make you look smart on social media (or score points with your boss)…

-Smartphone and tablet usage is explodingAverage smartphone usage grew 45 percent in 2014.Click To Tweet The number of mobile-connected devices exceeded the world’s population in 2014.Click To Tweet Mobile Data Traffic To Grow 300% Globally By 2017.Click To Tweet By 2019, more than half of all devices connected to the mobile network will be 'smart' devicesClick To Tweet Because of increased usage on smartphones, smartphones will reach three-quarters of mobile data traffic by 2019.Click To Tweet
+Smartphone and tablet usage is explodingAverage smartphone usage grew 45 percent in 2014.Click to Tweet Mobile Data Traffic To Grow 300% Globally By 2017.Click to Tweet By 2019, more than half of all devices connected to the mobile network will be ‘smart’ devicesClick to Tweet Because of increased usage on smartphones, smartphones will reach three-quarters of mobile data traffic by 2019.Click to Tweet

 It’s clear to see that as technology progresses more and more people are using there phones and tablets to research, engage and buy.

 Google Penalises Non Mobile-Friendly Website DesignsStarting April 21 (2015), we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.Click to Tweet

 Google wants to give the highest quality results and this means providing people with user friendly website design when they search.

 As of April 21st 2015 if you do not have a mobile-friendly website design your site will be penalised with a lower search engine position…

 …and this means less traffic, leads and sales.

 Use simple tactics in this free website checklist to fix your leaky website or avoid expensive mistakes before you startYes, Send My FREE Checklist